|

 In 1860, Eliphas Levi wrote a small volume in effect on tarot in which, in addition to the trumps, the pips and the court cards were attributed 'seals' and Hebrew letters or words.

-At this stage I'll only briefly discuss the court cards and their respective attributions as it is all too often through that this was the invention of the Golden Dawn.
+At this stage I'll only briefly discuss the court cards and their respective attributions as it is all too often thought that this was the invention of the Golden Dawn.
 As can be seen below, it's clear that the GD itself gets its view from E. Levi.

 Tetragammaton